Adalann/si-genetic/README.md

 # genetic
-Learning genetic algorithm
+Basic genetic algorithm

 # Dependencies

 Be sure to have matplotlib installed.
-If you don't, install the lib :
+If you don't, you can install it like that :

 ```shell
 python -m pip install matplotlib